 - If you have a CPR number the card itself is free and can be ordered online here, or at all stations across Denmark.

 - If you do not have a CPR number, you are allowed to obtain one under the Rejesekort Anonymous scheme, but need to pay 80kr for the card.
 You will still benefit from cheaper fares, but will not receive any accumulated special discounts like with a Rejsekort Personal.
 Also note, you will need to add a minimum of 70 kr to your card if you’re travelling in Copenhagen, and 750kr if you wish to travel regionally.
 There are more details here.

 If you are here for 1 month or longer

 See above.
 Also a good option if you’re only using public transport occasionally.

-For the tech savvy, download the app Mobilbilletter Hovedstaden, where you can buy individual tickets.
-For the English version, click Indstillinger (meaning ’settings’) in the bottom right hand corner and choose English under Sprog (meaning ’language’).
-Then you can add your credit card information and select the fare and zones you want.
+For the tech savvy, download the DOT app, where you can buy tickets.
+The app can be used in English.
+Once you’ve downloaded it, simply add your credit card information and select the fare and zones you want.

-Want to buy your ticket with a text message?
+How do I buy a Danish transport ticket with a text message?

 This costs the same as a normal single ticket from a machine, plus the price of the SMS.
 You can only do this if you are with a Danish mobile phone company.

 Simply send an SMS to 1415 (to add the cost to your phone bill) or 8415 (to use MobilPay) with the following information:

 - Current zone number or station name or bus stop number starting with S